Securely store credentials and secrets.

 • Values encrypted using AES-256

-• Stored encrypted in solution file
+• Stored encrypted in the solution file

-• Decrypted only at runtime when needed
+• Decrypted only at runtime, server-side

 • Never logged in plain text

-• Not included in solution exports
+• Not included in solution exports — the target system must recreate values

 Best Practices